schottsfired/cjp-demo-environment/README.md

         docker-compose restart jnlp-slave

 *Note: The JNLP agent bombs on initial startup because the CJOC shared-cloud is not yet available - JNLP agents connect to the master, not the other way around.
-Thus, you must add it to the pool yourself (with a restart) after initializing the rest of the environment.*
+Thus, you must add it to the pool (with a restart) after CJOC is up and running.*

 ## Docker on Docker